 Genomics studies entered an unprecedented deep change with the arrival of Next Generation Sequencers (NGS), and now Third Generation Sequencers (TGS).
 These new technologies enable to sequence biological material with a flow much higher than before, for a price now accessible to most biological lab.
 However these generate huge amounts of data of a new type (mainly short sequences called reads) that necessitate new computational methods.

-Notably, many tools we developed rely on the Genome Assembly Tool Box (GATB) library which offers a very light representation of the De Bruijn graph.
+Notably, some tools that I developed for short read data rely on the Genome Assembly Tool Box (GATB) library which offers a very light representation of the De Bruijn graph.
 Therefore the time and memory requirements are unprecedently low, enabling for instance to call SNPs for several human datasets on current laptop or desktop computers.

 The method is implemented in the tool MindTheGap and showed high recall and precision on simulated datasets of various genome complexities.
 When applied to real C. elegans and human NA12878 datasets, MindTheGap detected and correctly assembled insertions longer than 1 kb, using at most 14 GB of memory.

-Publication : MindTheGap : integrated detection and assembly of short and long insertions
+Publications : MindTheGap : integrated detection and assembly of short and long insertions and Towards a better understanding of the low recall of insertion variants with short-read based variant callers

 See also my PhD manuscript (in french) and the slides of my defense.